JurgenHasmeta22/movieLandia-backend/README.md

 # MovieLandia Backend

-## Description

-MovieLandia Backend is a REST API for managing movies and related entities such as series, genres, and episodes.
+MovieLandia Backend is a REST API and also acts as MVC with EJS Template engine, for managing movies and related entities such as series, genres, and episodes.
 Built using Fastify for a fast and efficient server, with EJS for server-side rendering.

 ## Features